Have you ever thought about the man Pilate brought out before the people? The criminal case that was … dismissed!

 “But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons.
 And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, Abba, Father (Father of fathers)!
 Therefore you are no longer a slave but a son, and if a son, then an heir of God through Christ.”
 Galatians 4: 4-7

-(We live in a crazy mixed up time when so many fathers are absent from the home and the lives of their children.
-God intended earthly fathers to be a picture of our heavenly father; that we as children would feel their sacrificial love and witness their protection and in return have great honor and respect for them.
-Who messed it all up?
-Someone less than a father, I assure you!)
+We live in a crazy mixed up time when so many fathers are absent from the home and the lives of their children.
+Either they are work-a-holics trying to put food on the table, or they are deadbeats who don’t want any responsibility.
+God intended earthly fathers to be a picture of our heavenly father; that we as children would feel their sacrificial love, experience their protection, and in return have great honor and respect for them.
+That’s why God hates divorce, sex outside of marriage, and alternative lifestyles.
+The design on earth is supposed to be a copy and shadow of heaven.
+Can you guess who messed it all up?
+Someone less than a true father, I assure you!
+John the Baptist prepared the way for Jesus, in the spirit of Elijah- Luke 1:17, by turning the hearts of the fathers to their children.
+My prayer is that the same spirit of Elijah will come and do it again!
+And may our hearts be turned to our heavenly Father again!!!!
+In Jesus’ name.

 “Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God: therefore the world knoweth us not, because it knew him not.”
 1 John 3:1

-Perhaps you feel lonely, abandoned, heavy, guilty, burdened with sins, the weight of which keeps you from choosing Jesus.
-God the father sent His Son to that cross for you!
+I hope that if you are feeling lonely, abandoned, heavy, guilty, burdened with sins, the weight of which keeps you from choosing Jesus, that you will know that you’ve not dug a hole for yourself too deep and too wide that God cannot or will not reach down into and pull you up out of.
+God the father sent His Son to that cross for YOU!
 To set you free.
 He paid the penalty for your sin.
 By His blood your criminal case with God can be hereby … DISMISSED!
+Just like the thief on the cross, the friend of Barabbas.
+The world may judge you guilty, but Jesus died for you, and paradise is waiting.

 Jesus is a friend who sticks closer than a brother (Proverbs 18:24).
-He said, “And I, if I be lifted up from the earth, will draw all men unto me.”
+Jesus said, “And I, if I be lifted up from the earth, will draw all men unto me.”
 (John 12:32)

-Lord, may you come and sweep this house and put it in order and then fill me with Your Holy Spirit.
-Kick the devil out and seal up every crack and crevasse where he might seek to enter again.
-Set my feet upon solid rock and protect me from the storms that the adversary brings against me.
-When he comes in like a flood, may You raise up a standard against him.
-May the plans of my enemy be exposed and may the fate he plans for me be his own, as Haman.
-Set Your hedge around me Lord.
+Lord I am a sinner.
+I’ve dug a deep pit for myself.
+I am a fool to be pittied.
+I’ve made just about every bad choice a person can make.
+I’ve been deceived.
+But Lord, today I choose YOU!!!!!
+Lord, set me free.
+Come and sweep my house and put it in order, and then fill me with Your Holy Spirit.
+Kick the devil out of my life and seal up every crack and crevasse where he might seek to re-enter.
+Set my feet upon solid rock and protect me from the storms my enemy brings against me.
+When Satan comes in like a flood, may You raise up a standard against him.
+May the plans of the enemy be exposed and may the fate he plans for me personally be his own demise, just like Haman in the Bible.
+Set Your hedge around me O Lord.
 Encompass me with safe boundaries.
 Expand my territory so that the gates of hell may not prevail.
-And when my accuser comes to you asking to sift me as wheat, Lord may the answer be NO!
+Renew my mind.
+Give me strength.
+And when my accuser comes to you asking to sift me as wheat, because I fell in a moment of weekness, Lord may the answer be NO!
 Let me not make excuses for the trespasses I’ve committed, but be forgiven of my sins, and cleansed from all unrighteousness.
+May the curses be broken.
+Help me not to pay forward the sins of my past, but let your kindness be in me.
 Bless me and my family that we may bless others.
-Give us eyes to see and hearts to feel compassion, and hands overflowing with generosity for those in need.
-Suit us up in the Spiritual Armor.
-Comfort us with the peace that passes understanding.
-Fill us with wisdom and knowledge to light our path and be a beacon of hope for others.
+Give me eyes to see and hearts to feel compassion, and hands overflowing with generosity for those in need.
+Suit me up in the Spiritual Armor.
+Comfort me with the peace that passes understanding.
+Fill me with wisdom and knowledge from Your word to light my path and be a beacon of hope for others.
 All glory and honor to You.
 In Jesus’ Name.
 Amen

 “And if it seems evil to you to serve the Lord, choose for yourselves this day whom you will serve, whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell.
 But as for me and my house, we will serve the Lord.”
 Joshua 24:15